Editorial discipline and sourcing

 Conversion-rate elasticity for "professional services" specifically.
 No major isolated study (Deloitte, Akamai, web.dev cases, Portent, Contentsquare) breaks out elasticity for lawyers, accountants, dentists or consultants in a defensible way.
 Extrapolate cautiously from Deloitte lead-gen and Portent B2B — but flag as "general B2B," not "professional services-specific."

-Candid Creative's sales conversations are won on credibility.
+Sales conversations are won on credibility.
 A quoted stat that does not survive scrutiny loses the room.
-See Research brief: Confidence Levels, Sources, and Dated Claims — why every statement on a credible site should be verifiable (piece 15 of 15) for the broader sourcing discipline.
+See Agency methodology for small-business website projects for the broader sourcing discipline.

 Operational rules

-The discipline above is enforced by four operational rules that govern every Candid public artifact.
+The discipline above is enforced by four operational rules that govern every research-disciplined public artifact, plus two source-hierarchy rules that govern which magnitudes are quotable in the first place.

 Rule 1 — Every objective claim carries a named source + date + verbatim quote + confidence label

-Every objective claim in Candid Creative client deliverables, KB entries, and Candid's own public writing carries:
+Every objective claim in client deliverables, KB entries, and public writing carries:

 - A named source (person + institution where applicable).